JPaxos/JPaxos/README.md

 License
 -------

-This software is distributed under the LGPL licence.
+This software is distributed under the LGPL licence; for license details please read the LICENCE file.

 Contact and authors